rust-lang/rustc-dev-guide/src/compiler-src.md

 The standard library crates are all in `library/`.
 They have intuitive names like `std`, `core`, `alloc`, etc.  There is also `proc_macro`, `test`, and other runtime libraries.
-The standard library is sometimes referred to formally as `libstd`.
+The standard library is sometimes referred to as `libstd`.

 This code is fairly similar to most other Rust crates except that it must be built in a special way because it can use unstable (`nightly`) features.